-- we are required by the U.S. Food and Drug Administration, or FDA, or foreign equivalents, to perform studies or clinical trials in addition to those currently expected; - if there are any delays in receipt of regulatory clearance to begin our planned macular edema, non-infectious anterior uveitis or endothelial cell count safety clinical trials; or - if there are any delays in enrollment of patients in or completing our clinical trials or the development of the EGP-437 Combination Product or any other product candidates that we may develop.
+- we are required by the U.S. Food and Drug Administration, or FDA, or foreign equivalents, to perform studies or clinical trials in addition to those currently expected; - if there are any delays in receipt of regulatory clearance to begin our planned dose curve trial or macular edema clinical trial; - if there are any delays in enrollment of patients in or completing our clinical trials or the development of the EGP-437 Combination Product or any other product candidates that we may develop.